-- 48. Up to 26 wind turbines are approved. - 49.
-The final placement of turbines must follow a micro siting procedure involving a walk-through and identification of any sensitive areas by ecological, avifaunal, bat, surface water and heritage specialists. - 50.
-Exclusion of sensitive ecological, avifaunal, bat, surface water and heritage areas from construction activities must be informed by micro siting of all development activities.
+- 48. Up to 26 wind turbines are approved (as per the Optimised Layout map). - 49.
+The final placement of turbines must follow a micro siting procedure involving a walk-through and identification of any sensitive areas by ecological, avifaunal, bat, surface water and heritage specialists.

+50. Exclusion of sensitive ecological, avifaunal, bat, surface water and heritage areas from construction activities must be informed by micro siting of all development activities.